mrnul/AccessFromBrowser/README.md

 By clicking on a drive you can see the content of that drive [screenshot](https://github.com/mrnul/AccessFromBrowser/blob/main/screenshots/content.png "Example of content")

 # Upload files to PC
-Click Browse... button, select a file, and lick on Send button
+Click Browse... button, select a file, and click on Send button